 - Preheat oven to 325°F. Butter and flour a Bundt pan.

 - In a large bowl, cream butter and granulated sugar with an electric mixer.
 Beat in eggs one at a time.
 Beat in juice and almond extract.
-Alternate beating in flour mixture and sour cream.
-Stir in nuts.
+Alternate beating in flour mixture and sour cream, beginning and ending with flour.
+Fold in nuts.
 Scrape batter into prepared pan.
-Bake for 1 hour or until a wooden pick inserted in the center comes out clean.
-Cool in pan for 15 minutes.
-Invert the cake onto a wire rack, and cool completely.
-Before serving, sift powdered sugar over the top.